Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Introduction

 \section{Introduction}

-The massive availability of data across automation and robotics applications pushed the control community to revise the traditional model-based optimal control approaches toward a learning-driven scenario.
-In these solutions, the control policy is iteratively updated without an explicit knowledge of the underlying dynamical system, relying solely on the collected data.
-Consequently, the fundamental distinction between off-policy and on-policy methods arises from the interconnection between the collected data and the current policy.
-More in detail, off-policy algorithms pursue a value iteration approach, and data are, in general, independent of the current policy.
-Conversely, on-policy algorithms employ a policy iteration framework and evaluate the performance of the current policy using data originated by the system under the same (under evaluation) policy.
-From the former derivations of Reinforcement Learning methods applied to Linear Quadratic (LQ) regulation~\cite{bradtke1994adaptive}, there has been a surge of interest within the control community toward a data-driven resolution of infinite-horizon Linear Quadratic Regulator (LQR) problem.
-The recent survey~\cite{recht2019tour} investigates the connection between optimal control and reinforcement learning frameworks.
+The massive availability of data in automation and robotics pushed the control community to revise the traditional model-based Optimal Control (OC) approaches toward learning-driven scenarios.
+In this context, the control policy is iteratively updated without an explicit knowledge of the underlying dynamical system, relying solely on the collected data.
+Hence, the key distinction between off-policy and on-policy methods arises from the interconnection between gathered data and the current policy.
+Specifically, off-policy algorithms pursue a value iteration approach, and data are, in general, independent of the current policy.
+Conversely, on-policy algorithms employ a policy iteration framework, evaluating the performance of the current policy using data generated under the same policy.
+Since the early derivations of Reinforcement Learning (RL) methods for Linear Quadratic (LQ) regulation~\cite{bradtke1994adaptive}, there has been growing interest in data-driven solutions to infinite-horizon Linear Quadratic Regulator (LQR).
+The recent survey~\cite{recht2019tour} investigates connections between OC and RL.